UP: Man kills minor girl after failed rape bid, arrested | Law-Order

 The body of the 12-year-old girl was exhumed from a pit in his house on Tuesday, days after it was buried.

-The girl had gone missing from her home in the Anoopshahr area of the district on February 25 after which an FIR was lodged on the complaint received from her father on February 28, a labourer, police said.
+The girl had gone missing from her home in the Anoopshahr area of the district on February 25 after which an FIR was lodged on February 28 on the complaint received from her father, a labourer, police said.

 ''In his complaint, the girl's father had raised suspicion over the accused.
 The body was buried in a pit in the courtyard of the accused's house and has been exhumed.
 He killed her and buried the body,'' Bulandshahr Senior Superintendent of Police Santosh Kumar Singh said.